seigle15/Neon-Notes-Capstone-Project/Improve.md

 1. Opening Scene
   - Controls the difficultly settings and which music will be passed into the next Scene, Gameplay_Scene.
   - The Canvas is the main aspect show to the user and has three buttons for the settings
+  - MainMenu Script
-    - The Scripts being used here are the MainMenu which controls the the settings
+    - Which controls the the settings
+    - Depending on the selected setting from the buttons
+  - MusicManager Script
+    - Recieves Selected difficulty and Music from MainMenu
-      - MainMenu is a Singlton that can be acessed through an instance valariable
+    - Is a Singleton that can be acessed through an instance valariable in the other Scenes

+2. Gameplay_Scene
+  - Game Management
+    - GameManager Script
+      -  Starts the spawn rate for the enemies
+      -  Keeps track of points for the player through the Canvas and text
+    - Conductor Script
+      -
+    - Rhythm Controller
+      -  Handles the Rhythm logic